mzamb995/Garden/src/site/notes/Special Operators.md

 1. colo$r = color, colour

-This one is especially useful when attemtping to account for alternate spellings between english dialects.
+This one is especially useful when attempting to account for alternate spellings between english dialects.

 ## Proximity Search

-Finds one word ocurring within a specific distance of another word
+Finds one word occurring within a specific distance of another word
 1. health NEAR/3 heart (will find results with the word health within 3 words of the word heart)
 2. patient NEXT/3 education (will find results that have the word education AFTER the word patient within 3 words)